Skip to content

 • Weekly demos: 1 hour each week (decisions, feedback, approvals)

-• Content and copy: A few hours to write final copy, onboarding text, legal pages
+• Content and copy: A few hours for final copy, onboarding text, legal pages

 • User testing: 2-3 hours in week 3 and week 5 watching real users

-• App Store accounts: 1 hour to set up your developer accounts (I guide you)
+• Store accounts: 1 hour to set up the developer accounts

 Frequently Asked Questions